ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 You see, that the same events happen with any `currentLang`.
 That's because our web app state is not connected with OS language (for keyboard).
 And there is no technical ability to do that.

-If a user switch language in OS (alt+shift, ctrl+shift) a property `key` will be different, but our app wont know what language is set in OS.
+If a user switches a language in OS (alt+shift, ctrl+shift), an event property `key` will be different, but our app will not know what language is set in OS.

 Anyway `code` is always the same.
-That's why we made it the identifier required in `data model`.
+That's why we made it the required identifier in the `data model`.

 #### Active key styling

-Open `styles.css` and add there after `.key` style:
+Open `styles.css` and add after `.key` style:

 ```css
 .key.active {